Nuclear weapons of the United States: Post–Cold War

-Statements by the U.S. government in 2004 indicated that they planned to decrease the arsenal to around 5,500 total warheads by 2012.
+Statements by the US government in 2004 indicated that they planned to decrease the arsenal to around 5,500 total warheads by 2012.
 Much of that reduction was already accomplished by January 2008.

+Since the 2014 Russian annexation of Crimea, the US has more frequently forward-deployed strategic nuclear assets, with Bomber Task Force posted to Australia, Qatar, and Romania, while the Ohio-class has made port calls in Scotland and South Korea.

+In the 2015 National Defense Authorization Act, the United States Congress mandated the reestablishment of plutonium pit production, with a targeted production rate of 80+ plutonium pits by 2030.

 According to the Pentagon's June 2019 Doctrine for Joint Nuclear Operations, "Integration of nuclear weapons employment with conventional and special operations forces is essential to the success of any mission or operation."

 In 2024 it was estimated that the United States possessed 1,770 deployed nuclear warheads, 1,938 in reserve, and 1,336 retired and awaiting dismantlement (a total of 5,044).
 1,370 strategic warheads were deployed on ballistic missiles, 300 at strategic bomber bases in the United States, and 100 tactical bombs at air bases in Europe.